openmsupply/conforma-docs/content/docs/about/introduction.md

 ## What is Conforma?

-Conforma is an open source platform that provides a set of tools to help you to streamline your information workflows.
+Conforma is an open source platform that provides a set of tools to help you streamline your information workflows.

 The platform has been designed to allow seamless collaboration between internal and external users of the workflows.